nerai/Zysl/README.md

 * If you’re afraid of storing all persistence files in a single folder, have Zysl split it up into subfolders automatically.
 * Accessing the store from multiple threads?
 You won’t have to deal with transactions, simple use the provided thread-safe wrapper.
 * You thought using file storage as backend is not atomic?
 With Zysl, it is - regardless of the technology and file system of the backing store.
 Be it NTFS, FAT or a remote SMB or FTP share.
 Why, yes, it’s magic.

+Strengths and weaknesses
+-

+You should consider using Zysl when:
+* You want to avoid steep learning curves and SQL
+* Keeping things simple and controllable is worth more than having tons of detailed options
+* The data won't be used in advanced queries (filtering, ordering, joining etc.)
+* You do not expect extremely high data throughput